AyushmanTripathy/omnicient/README.md

 # Omnicient

-answer to all your questions
+One who has answers to all your questions. (provided they are available on google.com)